ZenGo-X/class/README.md

 # Class
-Rust library for building cryptography based on class groups (Cl) of imaginary quadratic fields.
+Rust library for building IQC: cryptography based on class groups (Cl) of imaginary quadratic orders.

 Background
 -------------------
 Cls are easy to generate.
 Their most interesting and useful property is that finding the group order is considered hard.
 In recent years we see more and more cryptographic primitives instantiated using Cls.
-We recommend [4,5,6] to learn more about Cls in practice.
+We recommend [6,7,8] to learn more about Cls in practice.

 Primitives
 -------------------
-Contributions for implementing new primitives are welcome.
+Contributions for implementing new primitives or imperving existing ones are welcome.
 See open issues first.
 Existing primitives can be found in the _primitives_ folder :

 1) **PoE**: Proof of exponantiation: The prover can efficiently convince a verifier that a large exponentiation was done correctly.
 Statement is `(x,u,w)`, verifier accept if `w = u^x`.